Always take care when cycling, especially in places where you have to share the way with other vehicles !

 - Never cycle two or more abreast and always keep well to the right-hand side of the road.

 - Make clear hand signals when you intend to turn right or left.

-- If cycling by night or in darkness, it is compulsory to wear reflective clothing and have effective lights.
+- If cycling by night or in darkness, it is compulsory to wear a reflective jacket famous gilet jaune and have effective lights.